fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 - ** If any modules are required, PowerShell will request to install (user level, no admin access required) **

-- ** If Tabular Editor is not installed (or can't be), the final Governance model and report/model metadata extraction won't work - BUT the workspace metadata extraction, all backups, and the dataflow metadata extraction will still work **
+- ** If Tabular Editor 2 is not installed (or can't be), the final Governance model and report/model metadata extraction won't work - BUT the workspace metadata extraction, all backups, and the dataflow metadata extraction will still work **

+- ** For users of the commercial/enterprise Tabular Editor 3, Tabular Editor 2 is still required.
+TE3 does not have a command line interface feature **

 ## Features